HSLdevcom/digitransit-site/src/pages/en/services/index.md

 Examples:

 - Routing engine OpenTripPlanner with the data of whole Finland requires 12 GB of RAM and a powerful multi core CPU.
-- Address search which covers whole Finland reuires 3 GB of RAM for API server (pelias-api) and 4 GB of RAM for address database (pelias-data-container).
+- Address search which covers whole Finland requires 3 GB of RAM for API server (pelias-api) and 4 GB of RAM for address database (pelias-data-container).
 A powerful CPU will speed up the service.
 - background map server (hsl-map-server) needs 4 GB of RAM and a basic CPU.
 - UI-server reuires 1 GB of RAM and a basic CPU.

 These resurces can serve multiple simultaneous uses without delays.
-If the service load is high, it may be necessary to deploy a load balancing solution to distrubute service request to multiple servers.
-For example, Digitransit uses over 20 OpenTripPlanner´instances to serve the captal area of Finland.
+If the service load is high, it may be necessary to deploy a load balancing solution to distribute service request to multiple servers.
+For example, Digitransit uses over 20 OpenTripPlanner instances to serve the capital area of Finland.

 It is possible to optimize the resources and speed up the response times using various caching technologies (CDN, proxy caching).
-Especially bacground map service benefits from those.
+Especially the background map service benefits from those.

 ## Country specific features of Digitransit